Home Page

 MART 440 - Technology and Interactive Media Design.
 3 Credits.

 Offered spring.
-Prereq., MART 340 and Art and Media Arts majors only.
+Prereq., MART 340.
+Restricted to students in Art, Media Arts, Game Design and Interactive Media, and Sound Design and Media Technology.
 Advanced interactive media design class that builds on the foundation of principles taught in MART 340.
 Level: Undergraduate

 MART 441 - Web Technologies.
 3 Credits.